-- Five Joy: This is the happiest time that can be remembered. - Thinking: greatest day of my life, positive thoughts, in the moment - o Feeling: Happy, joy, ecstatic, wonderful - Acting: With others, smiling, participating in the experience - Four Joy: This is also a happy pleasurable time, not as intense or as long lasting as a five. - Thinking: clear thoughts, this is good, optimistic - Feeling: Happy, peaceful, belonging, grateful - Acting: engaged in activity, relaxing, trying something new - Three Joy: This is a moderate amount of pleasure and happiness. - o Thinking: Ok day, able to problem solve, anticipating activities - Feeling: calm, peaceful, satisfied, hopeful, - Acting: participating, laughing, comfortable - Two Joy: There is some peace and contentment, a sense of quiet and comfort with oneself. - Thinking: accomplish something small, in control - Feeling: capable, pleasant, neutral - Acting: cooperative, using self soothing, able to distract - One Joy: This is an ok time, feeling in touch with oneself and being able to identify positive aspects of life, "this is an ok day." - Thinking: I am ok - o Feeling: bored, restless, relaxed, neutral - Acting: able to notice small positive moments, going about your daily routine
+- Thinking: greatest day of my life, positive thoughts, in the moment - o Feeling: Happy, joy, ecstatic, wonderful - o Acting: With others, smiling, participating in the experience - Four Joy: This is also a happy pleasurable time, not as intense or as long lasting as a five. - Thinking: clear thoughts, this is good, optimistic - Feeling: Happy, peaceful, belonging, grateful - o Acting: engaged in activity, relaxing, trying something new - Three Joy: This is a moderate amount of pleasure and happiness. - Thinking: Ok day, able to problem solve, anticipating activities - Feeling: calm, peaceful, satisfied, hopeful, - Acting: participating, laughing, comfortable - Two Joy: There is some peace and contentment, a sense of quiet and comfort with oneself. - Thinking: accomplish something small, in control - Feeling: capable, pleasant, neutral - Acting: cooperative, using self soothing, able to distract - One Joy: This is an ok time, feeling in touch with oneself and being able to identify positive aspects of life, "this is an ok day." - Thinking: I am ok - o Feeling: bored, restless, relaxed, neutral - Acting: able to notice small positive moments, going about your daily routine